Prisoner of war: Soviet POWs

+Western Allies' POWs

+The first Americans were captured in Romania following Operation Tidal Wave.
+The airmen were interned at first in the court of the Central Seminary in Bucharest, with the wounded airmen taken to the no. 415 Hospital in Sinaia.
+After Marshal Antonescu's visits, a new camp was to be set up, and the prisoners were to be treated according to the Geneva Convention.
+In September, all 110 POWs were transferred to the villas belonging to the Brașov and Giurgiu City Halls at Timișul de Jos, in the newly established Camp No. 14 (Lagărul de prizonieri nr.
+14).
+The excellent living conditions at the camp earned it the nickname "gilded cage", with the prisoners describing it as "probably the best prison camp in the world".
+The treatment of the Allied POWs was overseen by Princess Catherine Caradja, who was nicknamed "The Angel of Ploiești" by the airmen.

+In the spring of 1944, with the increasing number of American and British prisoners due to the restarted air campaign, a new camp was set up in Bucharest.
+Camp No. 13 from Bucharest was initially located within the barracks of the 6th Guard Regiment "Mihai Viteazul", in a frequently bombed area.
+It was later moved to the Normal School on St. Ecaterina Street.
+In June 1944, the non-commissioned officers were transferred to a wing of the "Regina Elisabeta" Military Hospital.
+After 23 August, at the request of the prisoners to be organised into a military unit, General Mihail Racoviță approved the transfer of 896 POWs to the barracks of the 4th Vânători Regiment.
+All Western Allied POWs were evacuated to Italy during Operation Reunion from 31 August to 3 September.

 Treatment of POWs by the Soviet Union

 Germans, Romanians, Italians, Hungarians, Finns

 According to some sources, the Soviets captured 3.5 million Axis servicemen (excluding Japanese), of whom more than a million died.
 One specific example is that of the German POWs after the Battle of Stalingrad, where the Soviets captured 91,000 German troops in total (completely exhausted, starving and sick), of whom only 5,000 survived the captivity.

 German soldiers were kept as forced labour for many years after the war.
 The last German POWs like Erich Hartmann, the highest-scoring fighter ace in the history of aerial warfare, who had been declared guilty of war crimes but without due process, were not released by the Soviets until 1955, two years after Stalin died.

 Polish

 As a result of the Soviet invasion of Poland in 1939, hundreds of thousands of Polish soldiers became prisoners of war in the Soviet Union.
 Thousands were executed; over 20,000 Polish military personnel and civilians perished in the Katyn massacre.
-Out of Anders' 80,000 evacuees from the Soviet Union in the United Kingdom, only 310 volunteered to return to Poland in 1947.
+Out of Anders' 80,000 evacuees from the Soviet Union to the United Kingdom, only 310 volunteered to return to Poland in 1947.

 Of the 230,000 Polish prisoners of war taken by the Soviet army, only 82,000 survived.